Dental Implants – Pearland, TX

-For patients dealing with multiple consecutive missing teeth, implants can be used to support a bridge as well.
-Two implant crowns are placed on either side of the missing ones, and these are used to support the prosthetic teeth that replace them.
+For patients dealing with multiple consecutive missing teeth, implants can be used to support a bridge.
+One implant is placed on either end of the empty space, and these are used to support the prosthetic teeth that replace them.
 Not only is an implant bridge more cost-effective than replacing each individual tooth with an implant of its own, but as mentioned earlier, it won’t wear down the healthy teeth you have left.

-In need of a denture?
-Want to upgrade the one you already have?
-Using an average of four to eight implants, we can secure a set of teeth directly to your jawbone, giving you a denture that is much less likely to slip out of place than a traditional removable one.
+Do you need a full denture?
+Do you want to upgrade the one you already have?
+Using an average of four to eight implants, we can secure an entire row of prosthetic teeth directly to your jawbone, giving you a denture that is much less likely to slip out of place than a traditional one.
 Implant dentures also help restore much more of a patient’s bite, enabling them to enjoy a more varied and healthy diet.

 Mini Dental Implants

-As their name indicates, mini dental implants are shorter and thinner compared to traditional ones, and this makes them ideal for patients who have a thin or brittle jawbone due to longstanding tooth loss.
-Despite their reduced size, they can still be used to secure a denture that has a much more stable and long-lasting fit than a traditional one.
-Thanks to them, now even more people can benefit from the most complete missing tooth solution available today.
+As their name indicates, mini dental implants are shorter and thinner compared to traditional ones, which makes them ideal for patients who have a thin or brittle jawbone due to longstanding tooth loss.
+Despite their reduced size, they can still be used to secure replacement teeth that are stabler and longer-lasting than traditional bridges and dentures.

 Understanding the Cost of Dental Implants